owl-project/NVISII/examples/readme.md

 ## 14.normal_map.py
 A simple script that loads a texture, normal and roughness map and apply them to a flat surface.

+## 15.camera_control.py
+An interactive demo for controlling the camera similar to to a first person shooter control using `w,a,s,d` and `q` and `e` for up and down.
+Using the left click on the mouse you can rotate the camera.

 ## Notes
 All these examples were developed and tested on Ubuntu 18.04 with cuda 11.0, NVIDIA drivers 450.36.06 and using a NVIDIA TITAN RTX .